Ernie Kovacs: Visual humor and characters

-Kovacs had a brief stint as a celebrity panelist for the television series What's My Line?, but took his responsibilities less than seriously, often eschewing a legitimate question for the sake of a laugh.
+During the summer of 1957, Kovacs was a celebrity panelist on the television series What's My Line?, appearing in 10 of the season's 13 episodes.
+He took his responsibilities less than seriously, often eschewing a legitimate question for the sake of a laugh.
 An example: Industrialist Henry J. Kaiser, the founder of an automobile company, was the program's "mystery guest."
 Previous questioning had established that the mystery guest's name was synonymous with an automobile brand, Kovacs asked, "Are you – and this is just a wild guess – but are you Abraham Lincoln?"—a reference to the Ford Motor Company's Lincoln automobiles.
-When Kovacs gave an interview admitting that he was absent from the show when he wanted to go out for dinner on a Sunday, his stint on the panel show was ended.
+Kovacs gave an interview admitting that he was absent from the show when he wanted to go out for dinner on a Sunday, leading the reporter to offer that as the reason for Kovacs leaving the series.
+Actually, Kovacs's participation ended because his contract was up—the summer season was over.
+Goodson and Todman valued Kovacs's presence in the summer series and kept him on as a guest panelist.
+According to What's My Line? producer Gil Fates, "We offered him a contract and a permanent place on the panel but, wisely, Ernie didn't want to tie himself down [to New York] at that point in a burgeoning career.
+He did his last show with us in November of that year, then went to California to work and live."

+Tonight Show

+From October 1956 until January 1957, Kovacs hosted his own version of the Tonight show on Monday and Tuesday nights, relieving Steve Allen who continued to host Tonight Starring Steve Allen the rest of the week.
+Tonight Starring Ernie Kovacs featured Bill Wendell as Kovac's announcer and LeRoy Holmes as his bandleader.
+Kovacs declined an offer by NBC to take over The Tonight Show full time after Allen left in 1957 because of the amount of work involved in producing Kovacs' version of the program.